-One of Berlin’s most famous museums, the Topography of Terror was built on land that once occupied the much feared SS Gestapo Headquarters – the Reich Security Main Office (RSHA).
-The story of its concept and conception is one of political confrontation and confrontations of political ghosts.
+One of Berlin’s most famous museums, the Topography of Terror was built on land once occupied by the terror organs of the Nazi regime – the international base of operations for the SS (Schutzstaffel) paramilitary organisation and GeStaPo secret police – the Reich Security Main Office (RSHA).

-Two years earlier in May 1985, Reagan had visited the Bitburg Cemetery in West Germany, and reawakened old ghosts – intensely criticized for not cancelling his commemorations of the end of the Second World War there when it was discovered that 49 members of the Waffen-SS, the military arm of Nazi Germany’s SS (Schutzstaffel), were also buried there.
+Two years earlier in May 1985, Reagan had visited the Bitburg Cemetery in West Germany, and causing international uproar with his actions – intensely criticized for not cancelling his commemorations of the end of the Second World War there when it was discovered that 49 members of the Waffen-SS, the military arm of Nazi Germany’s SS (Schutzstaffel), were also buried in the cemetery.

 The same month, a symbolic excavation ceremony was held on the grounds of the former SS headquarters, the Reich Security Main Office (RSHA), on what was previously known as Prinz-Albrecht-Strasse.
 In 1985, this disputed plot of land stood in the shadow of the Berlin Wall, in the West Berlin district of Kreuzberg, only 1,5km south of the city’s most iconic monument and where Reagan would speak in 1987 – the Brandenburg Gate.

-Destined to become what is now known as the Topography of Terror.
+The site destined to become what is now known as Topography of Terror.

 Here at this location, from 1933 until 1945 – the 12 years of National Socialist rule – were the offices of some of the most feared organisations in Europe, if not the world.
-The headquarters of the Sicherheitspolizei, SD, Einsatzgruppen and Gestapo.
-Controlled by Reichsführer-SS, Heinrich Himmler, and tasked with ensuring the realisation of the Nazi Party’s ideological goals and spreading terror across the continent.
+The headquarters of the Sicherheitspolizei, SD, Einsatzgruppen and GeStaPo.
+Controlled by Reichsführer-SS, Heinrich Himmler, and tasked with ensuring the realisation of the Nazi Party’s ideological goals while spreading terror across the continent.

 Not only would these organisations form the spiritual backbone of the regime – the intelligence services and secret police – but the criminal police would also eventually fall under the control of the Reich Main Security Office (RSHA).
 In this capacity, as the centralised institution involved in implementing Nazi doctrine, the RSHA held the power of life and death over every person who fell under the dominating boot of Nazi control or occupation.